Dasharo/docs/docs/index.md

 # About

-Dasharo is registered trademark and product developed by [3mdeb](https://3mdeb.com).

 Dasharo is an open-source firmware distribution focusing on seamless deployment, clean and simple code, long-term maintenance, professional support, transparent validation, superior documentation, privacy-respecting